xnau/pardibee/readme.txt

 * Further adjustments to time rendering to compensate for difference between server and local time
 * added pdb-shortcode_present hook, several other useful hooks and filters
 * all display strings are passed though a gettext call, but only if the global PDB_MULTILINGUAL is set to true
-* plugin cleans up it's own transients and options
+* plugin cleans up its own transients and options
 * alternate directory structures are now supported automatically
 * improved messaging on setting up upload preferences
 * enforced minimum PHP version 5.3